 In Canada, the daily consumption that was recommended by Weight Watchers was based on the Canada Food Guide.
 This meant a certain percentage of fruits and vegetables per day, a certain percentage of gains, glasses of water etc. Thankfully the food guide has evolved over the years since then so if you’re interested now, you can click to Canada’s Food Guide as it stands today.

 In addition to the guidelines for what to eat, there were also packaged food items manufactured and sold by Weight Watchers, such as bread and snacks like brownies available for purchase at the Weight Watcher’s locations and select grocery stores.
 These items typically had lower points than other products in the grocery store, so it was tempting to buy them in order to maintain portions, plus they were ready-made and accessible.
 I noticed right away though, when I ate any of those products, I became very bloated and well… you can just imagine what comes with feeling bloated.

 It became so uncomfortable that I stopped buying their products and instead focused on making other changes to how I bought certain foods like buying whole wheat bread instead of white for example, and eliminating any extra sugary products such as those cans of juice you add water to.
 I was buying those cans by the dozen at one point!
 I was also trying to incorporate more fresh vegetables and fruit and paying closer attention to how my body FELT when eating.

 By the Fall of 2006, I had been a member for just over one year and finally reached my goal of losing 26 pounds.
-Back then when you reached your weight loss goal you became a ‘Lifetime Member’ and could visit the support group meetings once per month rather than once per week for as long as needed.
+I’m not sure if this is still the case now, but back then when you reached your weight loss goal you became a ‘Lifetime Member’ and could visit the support group meetings once per month rather than once per week for as long as needed.